Who ran the Olympics? Volunteer corps of mostly young women

 “It’s what we’ve been longing for for a long time,” she said.
 “The Olympics, it’s a one-time experience in your life.
 That’s a cliche.
 But it’s true.
 I will never be at an Olympics in my town again.”

-Thirty years ago exactly, Lucy Hwang’s mother was her age and volunteered for the Olympics in Seoul.
+Exactly 30 years ago, Lucy Hwang’s mother was her age and volunteered for the Olympics in Seoul.

 The two women look exactly alike; their family and friends have a nickname for them in Korean that translates roughly to “30-year-apart twins.”
 Hwang remembers when the announcement came on television that Pyeongchang had won the Olympics on its third try.